Sandbox47/upgraded-ballotsnarks/assets/InstallationGuide.md

 ```

 2. The benchmarks in the Ballot Validity repository requires some predefined powers-of-tau file for zk proof generation.
-For small candidate counts, the file `powersOfTau28_hez_final_21.ptau` from the [snarkjs github](https://github.com/iden3/snarkjs?tab=readme-ov-file) is sufficient and included in this repository.
+For small candidate counts, the file `powersOfTau28_hez_final_21.ptau` from the [snarkjs github](https://github.com/iden3/snarkjs?tab=readme-ov-file) is sufficient.
+In particular, this covers the cases for which we provide prepared input files.
 For our benchmarks, we used the file `powersOfTau_hez_final_25.ptau` from the [snarkjs github](https://github.com/iden3/snarkjs?tab=readme-ov-file).
 Since this file is very large (36 GB!), we recommend to download this, only if you want to run benchmarks for proving ballot validity for very large candidate counts.
-In that case, please save the file in the folder `src/scripts/ptau`.
+Please save the powers-of-tau file of your choice in the folder `src/scripts/ptau`.
 Our implementation will automatically use the largest file present in that folder.

 ## SageMath
 Some Linux distributions have current versions of SageMath available (E.g., ArchLinux).
 However, for many Linux distributions, this is not the case.

-Therefore, we have found the option presented [here](https://sagemanifolds.obspm.fr/install_ubuntu.html) to be the most convenient to install SageMath:
+To install SageMath, we have found the option presented [here](https://sagemanifolds.obspm.fr/install_ubuntu.html) to be the most convenient (This might still take multiple hours though):
 1. Install SageMath Dependencies:
 ```bash
 sudo apt install automake bc binutils bzip2 ca-certificates cliquer cmake curl ecl eclib-tools fflas-ffpack flintqs g++ gengetopt gfan gfortran git glpk-utils gmp-ecm lcalc libatomic-ops-dev libboost-dev libbraiding-dev libbz2-dev libcdd-dev libcdd-tools libcliquer-dev libcurl4-openssl-dev libec-dev libecm-dev libffi-dev libflint-dev libfreetype-dev libgc-dev libgd-dev libgf2x-dev libgiac-dev libgivaro-dev libglpk-dev libgmp-dev libgsl-dev libhomfly-dev libiml-dev liblfunction-dev liblrcalc-dev liblzma-dev libm4rie-dev libmpc-dev libmpfi-dev libmpfr-dev libncurses-dev libntl-dev libopenblas-dev libpari-dev libpcre3-dev libplanarity-dev libppl-dev libprimesieve-dev libpython3-dev libqhull-dev libreadline-dev librw-dev libsingular4-dev libsqlite3-dev libssl-dev libsuitesparse-dev libsymmetrica2-dev zlib1g-dev libzmq3-dev libzn-poly-dev m4 make nauty openssl palp pari-doc pari-elldata pari-galdata pari-galpol pari-gp2c pari-seadata patch perl pkg-config planarity ppl-dev python3-setuptools python3-venv r-base-dev r-cran-lattice singular sqlite3 sympow tachyon tar tox xcas xz-utils